Francesca-pv/ELK_Stack_Project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **file systems of the Vms on the network** ans well as watch **system metrics** , such as CPU usage,attempted SSH logins; 'sudo' escalation failures; etc.

-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record
+- The Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+- The Metricbeat periodically collects metrics from the operating system and from services running on the server.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name      | Function    | IP Address | Operating System |
 |-----------|-------------|------------|------------------|